jstinzi/R-UNM-Biology-Workshop/README.md

 Once R is installed, go to: https://rstudio.com/products/rstudio/download/ and download the appropriate version of RStudio.

 ## List of R packages needed for this workshop
+{car} - useful tools for ANOVAs in R

 {dplyr} - useful tools for processing data

 {ggplot2} - useful graphics package for producing publication-quality figures